DavisBrian/DavisBrian.github.io/cv.md

 * Developed a quality control and automated reporting system for next-generation sequence data.
 This resulted in early detection of errors from the sequencing centers, and identification of outliers in the data.

-* Collaborated with investigators in grant development including statistical design of studies, sample size requirements, power calculations, and statistical methodology.
-This included writing the bioinformatics and statistical methods portion of grant proposals.
+* Collaborated with investigators in NIH grant development including statistical design of studies, sample size requirements, power calculations, and statistical methodology.
+This included writing the bioinformatics and statistical methods portion of NIH grant proposals.

 * Mentored statistical analysts and students in the application of statistical methodologies, interpretation of results and programming techniques.